Samsung's Boxing Week sale discounts TVs, Z Flip 5, earbuds and more

-As always, Samsung has several devices on sale for Boxing Week.
+Just like in years past,, Samsung has several devices on sale for Boxing Week.
 The South Korean company’s discounts include foldable smartphones, TVs, home appliances, tablets and more.

-Here are some of the deals below:
+Below are some of the top deals:

 - 83-inch OLED 4K Smart TV S90C: now $5,499.99, was $7,099.99